-Switching NBN providers can be quite a daunting task and often a lot of hassle.
+Switching NBN providers can be quite a daunting task and often one with a lot of hassle.
 The switch might have you wondering: How long does it take?
-What’s it going to cost?
-How long is my internet going to be down for?
+What's it going to cost?
+How long is my internet going to be down?
 Are there any cancellation fees?
-How long am I going to be stuck on hold for?
+How long am I going to be stuck on hold?

 How much does it cost to switch NBN providers?

-Reach out to your current NBN provider and find out what these charges may be.
-You can also work these out by having a look at your CIS (Critical Information Summary) which your provider must supply to you when you first signed up.
+Reach out to your current NBN provider and determine what these charges may be.
+You can also work these out by looking at your CIS (Critical Information Summary), which your provider must supply when you first sign up.

-Tip: If you’re not consistently receiving the speeds you’re paying for and your service provider is unable to deliver these speeds, you may be able to open a conversation with them about releasing you from your contract early.
+Tip: If you're not consistently receiving the speeds you're paying for, and your service provider cannot deliver these speeds, you may be able to open a conversation with them about releasing you from your contract early.

 Selecting a new NBN provider

 When selecting a new NBN provider, it helps to do your research to find a provider you trust!
-Speeds, plans, price, local support and service, best logo, principal partnership of NBL championship-winning teams, RAC member discounts, and more 😉
+One with the best speeds, plans, price, local support and service, and logo, one whose a principal partnership of NBL championship-winning teams offers RAC member discounts and more 😉

 A crucial aspect of reliable NBN service delivery is the provider's contention ratio.
 'Contention' is the term used to describe how many users are attempting to use a provider's total available capacity.
 A low contention ratio will be the difference between the superfast internet freeway and peak time buffer-to-buffer crawl during peak time (7pm - 11pm).
 Ask your prospective service provider about their contention ratio and capacity.